-- everyone’s up to date with vaccines,
+- Everyone’s up to date with vaccines.

-- to bring insect repellent,
+- To bring insect repellent.

-- your children aren’t in the sun for too long.
+- Your children aren’t in the sun for too long.

-- everyone covers up with suncream AND clothes.
+- Everyone covers up with suncream AND clothes.
 (Sun hats are always a good shout, too.)

-- they wash their hands, especially.
-Their mitts can get PRETTY grubby – not a good precursor to lunch time.
+- They wash their hands, especially.
+Their mitts can get PRETTY grubby; not a good precursor to lunchtime.

-Is it safe to drive in Pakistan?
+Is it Safe to Drive in Pakistan?

 Sometimes it’s safe to drive in Pakistan and sometimes it’s NOT safe to drive in Pakistan; it really depends on the time and place you’re in.

-There’s a lot of dodgy driving, a lot of horns blaring and a lot of negligence with the rules of the road.
+The latter mainly applies to the cities because they are a mess of traffic.
+There’s a lot of dodgy driving, a lot of horns blaring, and a lot of negligence with the rules of the road.

-But away from all the hustle and bustle of the cities, Pakistan has some quite literally amazing driving experiences on offer.
-Especially on a motorbike.
+But away from all the hustle and bustle of the cities, Pakistan has some quite literally amazing driving experiences on offer – especially on a motorbike.

 And what’s the point of driving at night anyway?
 You’ll miss all the scenery.

-We would recommend driving in Pakistan for confident, experienced drivers.
+I would recommend driving in Pakistan for confident, experienced drivers.
 But wow oh wow – what a way to see a country.
 Pakistan really is a stunner of a place for a road trip.

-Is Uber safe in Pakistan?
+Is Uber Safe in Pakistan?

-Uber is safe in Pakistan and makes it easy to get around them since you won’t have to rely on taxis.
+Uber is safe in Pakistan and makes it easy to get around since you won’t have to rely on taxis.

 The benefits of Uber, in general, apply here.
-There’s also the security of knowing who will pick you up, the ability to pay in-app rather than use cash, being able to read the drivers’ reviews, knowing the number plate and make of the car arriving for you, being able to track your journey… All good stuff.
+There’s also the security of knowing who will pick you up, the ability to pay in-app rather than use cash, being able to read the drivers’ reviews, knowing the number plate and make of the car arriving for you, being able to track your journey…

 And there are even different options to suit your budget and needs.

-There’s the usual standard Uber (UberGO) and the fancier UberX, but there’s also UberMINI (smaller cars) and even UberAUTO which are tuk-tuks!
+There’s the usual standard Uber (UberGO) and the fancier UberX, but there’s also UberMINI (smaller cars), and even UberAUTO which are tuk-tuks!

-Are taxis safe in Pakistan?
+Are Taxis Safe in Pakistan?

 Taxis anywhere in the world often come with a whole LOAD of hassle and the taxis in Pakistan are no different.
-Generally, the taxis are safe in Pakistan, but there are some things you should do to make sure you’re extra safe.
+Generally, taxis are safe in Pakistan, but there are some things you should do to make sure you’re extra safe.